 The information that follows gives a brief sketch of some of these activities and organizations.
-All new students receive a Student Handbook which explains governance, outlines University regulations, and provides a directory of student activities.
+A Student Handbook, which explains governance, outlines University regulations, and provides a directory of student activities, is made available to all students.

 RESIDENCE LIFE

 The Residence Life Program at Wilkes is committed to providing a living environment that is supportive of academic pursuits as well as contributing to personal growth.